PanagiotisKots/x-shell/README.md

 Commit Changes:
 Commit your changes with a clear, concise commit message:

-bash

-git add .
-git commit -m "Add feature/fix: Short description of changes"

-Push to Your Fork:
-Push your changes to your forked repository:

-bash

-    git push origin feature-name

    Submit a Pull Request:
    Go to the original repository and submit a pull request (PR) from your branch.
 Please include the following in your PR:

         A detailed description of what the changes do.
         Reference to any relevant issues or discussions.
         Screenshots or logs if applicable.

 Once your PR is submitted, it will be reviewed.
 Be patient as maintainers may request changes or clarification before merging.

 Code Style Guidelines